Epilepsy

 Isolated seizure of unknown cause

-• Within 6 months of the seizure:
+Within 6 months of the seizure: declined

 declined

-• Within 6 months of the diagnosis:
+• Within 2 years of the diagnosis

 declined

-• More than 2 years since the diagnosis:
+• More than 2 years since the diagnosis

 rated or declined